CheeseBear99/RightHandRuleSolverTI84CALC/README.md

 This is a solver for the physics right hand rule that can be downloaded and used on your TI-84 calculator!

-Two common equations where this is used are the equations Fb = qV X B or Fb = Il X B This solves the equations for your missing variable, and provides you with the proper direction.
+Two common equations where this is used are the equations Fb = qV X B or Fb = IL X B This solves the equations for your missing variable, and provides you with the proper direction.